-A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
+A dental nurse worked with the dentists and the dental hygienists.

 The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.

 The practice had an infection prevention and control policy and procedures.
 They followed guidance in The Health Technical Memorandum 01-05: Decontamination in primary care dental practices (HTM01-05) published by the Department of Health.
 Staff completed infection prevention and control training and received updates as required.